xiejinglei/ve280/labs/lab1/README.md

 For the RC section on May 30, you need to complete `magnanimous.cpp` and `jordan_polya.cpp`.
 For the RC section on May 31, you need to complete `alternating.cpp` and `duffinian.cpp`.

-The function declaration is provided for each kind of number.
+The function declarations are provided for each kind of number.
 For example, you need to implement `is_magnanimous()` in `magnanimous.cpp` to check magnanimous numbers.

 ```
 bool is_magnanimous(int num) {
     // Your implementation here
     return false;  // Return a Boolean type
 }
 ```

 If time permits, you should also design your own test cases in `test_magnanimous()` with assertions.
-Several sample cases are shown below:
+Here are several sample cases:

 ```
 void test_magnanimous() {